oracle-devrel/formula-ai-2022-hackathon/challenges/challenge3.md

 ### Using OCI

-If you show that you've used OCI during this challenge, you will be awarded with **2 bonus points**.
 We suggest looking into Oracle Cloud Infrastructure as a possible services that could be useful during development / submission.

 Here are some ideas for reference:
 - [Running Blender on OCI (GUI)](https://www.youtube.com/watch?v=amqxaw2Ujn4&ab_channel=OracleDevelopers)